 Make-Ahead and Freezing Instructions

 Because pizza night is such a favorite at my house, I love to double or triple my recipe for homemade pizza dough to use at a later time.

 To prepare pizza dough in advance, prepare the dough up through the first rise.
 Once the dough has doubled in size, punch down and divide into 1-pound balls of dough (this is one recipe worth of dough.)
 Lightly oil a freezer-safe gallon storage bag with 1-2 teaspoons of oil.
 Transfer pizza dough into the storage bag and seal well.
 Store in the refrigerator for up to 3 days or in the freezer for up to 3 months.

 To use refrigerated pizza dough, remove the dough from the storage bag and place it into an oiled bowl.
-Cover with a towel and bring to room temperature 1 hour before rolling out the dough out and baking.
+Cover with a towel and bring to room temperature 1 hour before rolling the dough and baking.

 To use frozen pizza dough, thaw the dough in the refrigerator overnight.
-Once thawed, place dough in an oiled bowl, cover with a towel and bring to room temperature 1 hour before rolling out the dough out and baking.
+Once thawed, place dough in an oiled bowl, cover with a towel and bring to room temperature 1 hour before rolling the dough out and baking.